ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 2.md

 - Trigger Execution Failure
   If an error occurs while a trigger is executing, the DML statement that caused the trigger to fire will also fail.
 - Execution of DDL on Tables Referenced in Triggers
-  When a table that causes triggers to fire is deleted using the DROP TABLE statement, the triggers that fire in response to changes made to the table are also deleted.
-However, when a table that is referred to by the action body of a trigger is altered or dropped, the trigger is not dropped.
-In the case where the table is dropped, when it becomes impossible to perform the operations in the action body of such a trigger, any DML statements that cause the trigger to fire will fail.
-In the case where the table is altered, the trigger will be internally recompiled and executed at the time it is fired.
+  When a table is deleted, all triggers created for that table are also deleted.
+  However, when the table referenced in the trigger's action body is changed or deleted.
+  In this case, the trigger is not removed.
+If the action body of the trigger cannot be executed because the reference table is deleted, the DML statement that caused the trigger will fail.
+If the reference table is changed, the trigger will be internally recompiled when the trigger occurs and will be executed normally.
 - Triggers and Replication
-  DML statements that are executed in the course of replication do not cause triggers to fire.
+  Changes in table data reflected due to replication do not trigger trigger actions.

 #### Examples